-The social tension surrounding this conflict between religious expectation and the secular reality of the seminar was viscerally felt within the interviews.
-The noncommissioned navy officer for example was only willing to interview alongside his navy bases military rabbi (who did not participate in the seminar).
+The social tension surrounding this conflict between religious expectation and the secular reality of the seminar was viscerally expressed in the interviews.
+The noncommissioned navy officer, for example, was willing to be interviewed only together with his navy base’s military rabbi (who did not participate in the seminar).
 The rabbi himself was a junior officer, just starting out in his military career.
 As a result, he refused to be recorded and was very circumspect in his criticisms of the seminar.
-Yet nonetheless, he noted how the seminar was not entirely appropriate for every soldier, some of whom come form traditional and religious backgrounds.
-All this goes to demonstrate how, in the popular mindset of some of the participants, the five-day seminar on the Bible was inherently infused with a ‘religious’ or spiritual undertone, that is quite separate and distinct from the unifying message of cultural heritage that is advocated by the IDF itself.
+Nonetheless, he noted that the seminar was not entirely appropriate for every soldier, some of whom come from traditional and religious backgrounds.
+This helps demonstrate how, in the mindset of some participants, the five-day seminar on the Bible was inherently infused with a religious or spiritual undertone that is quite distinct from the unifying message of cultural heritage promoted by the IDF.

-This disconnect is highlighted by an article authored by David Schneur (2016) - a former commander of the Bible seminar - and published in the IDFs own official academic journal Ma’archot.
-Schneur describes the IDF’s use of Biblical pedagogy in terms of cultural heritage that does not require one to be a “Kippa Wearer” or to express a specific “religious” Jewish outlook (Schneur.
-2016: 64).
-The author goes on to quote from Orde Wingate, a British army officer and passionate devotee of the Hebrew Bible who was instrumental in creating and training the pre-state elite guerrilla force known as the Palmah.
-“I’ve taken a great interest in the Bible, the Book of Books of generations.
+This disconnect is highlighted by an article authored by David Schneur (2016), a former commander of the Bible seminar, published in the IDF’s official academic journal Ma’archot.
+Schneur described the IDF’s use of biblical pedagogy in terms of a cultural heritage that does not require one to be a “kippa wearer” or to express a specific religious Jewish outlook (Schneur 2016: 64).
+The author quotes from Orde Wingate, a British army officer and passionate devotee of the Hebrew Bible who was instrumental in creating and training the pre-state elite guerrilla force known as the Palmach: “I’ve taken a great interest in the Bible, the Book of Books of generations.
 The supernal creation of the Nation of Israel.
-The eternal testament to your life in this land, by which right you exist today” (Ibid).
+The eternal testament to your life in this land, by which right you exist today” (Ibid.).

-Schneur was emphasizing how Wingate used the Bible in a way that attested to the connection of the Jewish People to the Land of Israel.
-While Wingate was certainly not an Orthodox Jew, Schneur perhaps misses the very real religious connotations of the passage itself.
-Wingate of course was a very religious Protestant Christian Zionist (Royle.
-2014: 18, Tulloch.
-1972: 44-45, Lehenbauer.
-2014: 56).
-Here cultural heritage and indigenous claims to the Land of Israel cannot be easily separated from a religious context.
-The Bible seminar presents with a similar paradigm.
-Some participating soldiers could not help but expect to receive personal and spiritual values from a Biblical seminar built around a professional learning ethos.
+Schneur was emphasizing how Wingate used the Bible in a way that attested to the connection of the Jewish people to the Land of Israel.
+While Wingate was certainly not an Orthodox Jew, he was, undoubtedly, a very religious Protestant Christian Zionist (Lehenbauer 2014: 56; Royle 2014: 18; Tulloch 1972: 44–45).
+It is indeed possible that Schneur perhaps missed the very real religious connotations of the passage.
+Here, cultural heritage and indigenous claims to the Land of Israel cannot be easily separated from a religious context.
+The Bible seminar presented a similar paradigm.
+Some participating soldiers could not help but expect to receive personal and spiritual value from a biblical seminar built around a professional learning ethos.

 The Bible as Personal Development

-In contrast to the above examples, where the pedagogical material fell somewhat short of the normative spiritual expectations of the religious participants, this ‘religious undertone’ could also manifest itself in pluralistic ways as well.
-That is, the seminar itself might be used as a venue through which participants might explore and better clarify their own spiritual leanings and personal beliefs.
+In contrast to the above examples, where the pedagogical material fell somewhat short of the normative spiritual expectations of the religious participants, the seminar’s religious undertone could manifest in a number of ways.
+That is, the seminar itself might have been used as a venue through which participants could explore and better clarify their own spiritual leanings and personal beliefs.

-The first author met Major Eitan – an intelligence officer in the Central Command – on the first day of the Bible seminar.
-Eitan at times came to class wearing a small knit kippa identifying himself with the national religious sector of Israeli society, while at other times he chose not to wear a head covering at all.
-The sartorial choices regarding head coverings for Jewish religious nationalists in Israel can often denote distinct religious, social, and political fidelities (Harel.
-2019).
+The first author met Major Eitan, an intelligence officer in the Central Command, on the first day of the Bible seminar.
+Eitan at times came to class wearing a small knit kippa, ostensibly identifying him with the national religious sector of Israeli society, while at other times, he chose not to wear a head covering at all.
+The choices regarding head coverings for Jewish religious nationalists in Israel can often denote distinct religious, social, and political allegiances (Harel 2019).
 Eitan claimed he did not want to come to the course while publicly identifying with one specific stream of religious thought and practice.